 This text is still a draft.

-This is my biggest annoyance with the platform in its current setup.
+This is my biggest annoyance with the platform in the current setup.
 The organic reach of posts is always a fraction of their potential.
-Let’s say… if a profile has 100 followers on the platform and posts a message, only a part (according to research I did a few years ago, the average was 37%) of your followers will see the post in their feeds.
+Let’s say… if a profile has 100 followers on the platform and posts a message, only a part according to research I did a few years ago, the average was 37% of your followers will see the post in their feeds.
 I find this quite counterproductive in terms of system and usefulness for people.
 However, this is a format that pleases the platform well, as it generates demand for profiles that commercially explore their presence there and end up paying for boosting.

-Due to this limitation, I understand that platforms that provide higher organic reach can be more effective.
+Due to this limitation, I understand that platforms that provide higher organic reach can be more interesting.
 In that vein, I understand that Mastodon has all the potential to solve this.
 At Mastodon we have full organic reach (ie: your effective organic reach is equal to your potential reach).
-In other words, everything you post will be shown in the feeds of those who follow you.
+In other words, everything you post will be shown in the feed of those who follow you.
 This makes this platform truly what Elon Musk argues Twitter is: the public arena of discussion.

 In terms of platform design and potential the Mastodon is a far superior platform.
 Instance administrators can work on content moderation and even handle the connection (or not) with other servers.
 This makes content-specific restrictions by type or profile operational.
 Anyway.
 It’s a dynamic that has really cool potential and I invite you to check it out. https://ursal.zone/@caiocgo